polytronicgr/OpenStreetMapSample-ForWinForms/README.md

-# Open Street Map Sample for WinForms
+# Open Street Map Sample

 ### Description
 OpenStreetMap (OSM) is a collaborative project to create free geographic data for the entire world.
 It can be thought of as a "Free Wiki World Map".
 The latest version of MapSuite now supports this.